DHI/modelskill/vision.md

 * It should be general enough to cover >90% of MIKE FM simulations
 * But specific enough to be *useful*
+    - Primarily support dfs files (using [mikeio](https://github.com/DHI/mikeio))
+    - Handle circular variables such as wave direction
+    - Handle vector variables such as u- and v-components of current
+    - Tidal analysis